 The Association Between Maternal Psychological Health and Human Milk Oligosaccharide Composition

-We evaluated associations between maternal symptoms of depression, anxiety, and stress and the concentrations of 19 prevalent human milk oligosaccharides in breast milk samples.
-We determined that heightened symptoms of depression and stress are negatively associated with the concentrations of several HMOs, which may have important health consequences to the breastfed infant.
+Goal: Evaluate associations between maternal symptoms of depression, anxiety, and stress and the concentrations of 19 prevalent human milk oligosaccharides in breast milk samples.

 Reidy H, Bertrand K, Chambers C, Bandoli G. The Association Between Maternal Psychological Health and Human Milk Oligosaccharide Composition.
 Breastfeed Med.
 2024;19(11):837–47. doi:10.1089/bfm.2024.0179